pwafire/pwafire/README.md

  <button id="contact-picker"> Pick Contacts </button>
 ```

-### What's in the PWA Fire Bundle?
+### What's PWA Fire Bundle?

-A collection of Modern New Web Capabilities.
-Just add the source code in a plug-n-play code anatomy and have your favourite Browser's PWA Capability up in your Progressive Web App.
+A collection of **Modern New Web Capabilities**.
+Just add the source code in what we call **a plug-n-play code anatomy** and have your favourite Browser's PWA Capability up in your Progressive Web App.
 Below is a list of all these Capabilities.

 | Feature | Documentation | Feature | Documentation |